Skip to main content

 Run Query

 The Run Query parameter is available as an optional value for the Cinchy Event Broker/CDC connector.
 If set to true it executes a saved query; whichever record triggered the event becomes a parameter in that query.
 Thus the query now becomes the source instead of the table itself.
+You are able to use any parameters defined in your listener config.

 Image 3: Run Query